BrenoTeixeira/insider_fidelity_program/README.md

 OnlineMart is an e-commerce that sells second-line products of multiple brands.

 In over a year of operation, the marketing team realized that some customers in their base buy expensive products at high frequency and are responsible for a significant share of the company's revenue.
-To leverage this customer segment, the marketing has decided to inroduce a loyalty program for these top customers, known as Insiders.
+To leverage this customer segment, the marketing has decided to introduce a loyalty program for these top customers, known as Insiders.

 However, the marketing team doesn't have advanced data analysis knowledge to define the eligible customers for the program.
 So they reached out to the data team for assistance.

-The data team taske is to use advanced data mining techniques to identify and select the customers eligible for the Insiders program.
+The data team task is to use advanced data mining techniques to identify and select the customers eligible for the Insiders program.

 ## 1.1 Solution